Welcome to our fourth article on RFPs and the second in the “RFP Guide” series.

 - Discover if any pricing elements are hidden, say by being bundled into a single charge, making comparison with other proposals difficult

-- Assess the level of risk inherent in the proposal, in areas such as the supplier's financial viability, the feasibility of proposed implementation timeframes, or the extent of options for supporting customers with your organisation's geographic footprint
+- Assess the level of supplier risk inherent in the proposal, in areas such as financial viability, the feasibility of proposed implementation timeframes, or the extent of options for supporting customers with your organisation's geographic footprint

 - Provide reasons why any particular proposal appears to be unacceptable or otherwise a candidate for exclusion from further consideration